nimble-dev/compareMCMCs/README.md

 compareMCMCs allows you to configure a set of MCMCs to run and then automatically time them and process their results to generate html output with comparisons of efficiency and posterior distributions.
 This system started life as part of the nimble package.
 Although it is now a separate package, it remains somewhat nimble-centric.

 Use of other MCMCs is supported by a plugin system.
-Plugins are provided for JAGS and will be provided for WinBUGS, OpenBUGS and Stan.
+Plugins are provided for JAGS and Stan.
 Since nimble, JAGS, WinBUGS and OpenBUGS use different dialects of the same model language, it is sometimes possible to compare them using the same model code.
-It is possible to write new plugins for new MCMC packages fairly easily.

 It is also possible to provide new comparison metrics and/or new figure components for html comparison pages.